USPTO Examiner EMADI MARYAM NMN - Art Unit 2478

 Interview Effectiveness

-Conducting an examiner interview provides a +5.9% benefit to allowance rate for applications examined by EMADI, MARYAM NMN.
-This interview benefit is in the 32% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +25.0% benefit to allowance rate for applications examined by EMADI, MARYAM NMN.
+This interview benefit is in the 72% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness